ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 Users who want to use the METplus verification suite to evaluate their forecasts need to add additional information to their ``config.yaml`` file.
 Other users may skip to the :ref:`next section <SetUpPythonEnv>`.

 .. attention::
    METplus *installation* is not included as part of the build process for this release of the SRW App.
 However, METplus is preinstalled on many `Level 1 & 2 <https://dtcenter.org/community-code/metplus/metplus-4-1-existing-builds>`__ systems.
-For the v2.0.0 release, METplus *use* is supported on systems with a functioning METplus installation, although installation itself is not supported.
+For the v2.1.0 release, METplus *use* is supported on systems with a functioning METplus installation, although installation itself is not supported.
 For more information about METplus, see :numref:`Section %s <MetplusComponent>`.

-   ..
-COMMENT: Update note for release v2.1!

 .. note::
    If METplus users update their METplus installation, they must update the module load statements in ``ufs-srweather-app/modulefiles/tasks/<machine>/run_vx.local`` file to correspond to their system's updated installation: